umbraco/UmbracoDocs/12/umbraco-deploy/deploy-settings.md

 ## ApiKey or ApiSecret

-The `ApiKey` is a random string (of at least 10 characters) that is set to the same value on all environments in order to authenticate HTTP requests between them.
+The `ApiKey` is a random string (of at least 10 characters) set to the same value on all environments to authenticate HTTP requests between them.
 For improved security, set the `ApiSecret` to a cryptographically random value of 64 bytes instead (using Base64-encoding).

 ## Edition